 - The Shenandoah University circle pays over half of your one-time, lifetime dues of $88.00

 - A pin and certificate indicating your lifetime membership into the circle

 - The opportunity to receive regular publications and resource materials to support your leadership development

-- The opportunity to get other students to become leaders
+- The opportunity to get other students to become leaders through leadership programs

 - Job related networking opportunities with over 250,000 current O∆K members and hundreds of thousands of alumni and honorary members worldwide.

 To learn more about Omicron Delta Kappa, please visit odk.org.